EddyKaggia/issue-tracker/README.md

 ### Backend

-> Prisma is used to integrate Next.js with a MySQL database.(prisma/schema.prisma)
+> Prisma is used to integrate Next.js with a MySQL database.[Prisma schema](prisma/schema.prisma)

 > RESTful APIs are implemented.